D'Addario (manufacturer): Accessories

 In 1998, D'Addario acquired Planet Waves, a small guitar strap company on Long Island, and began manufacturing its own accessories under the Planet Waves brand name.

 Some of the first products Jim D'Addario and the team designed included an Ergonomic Peg Winder with a built-in string stretcher, as well as a line of instrument cables.

 Inventor Arthur Pantoja sent an email to Jim discussing the development of a combination peg winder and string cutter.
 Jim liked the idea, the patent was good, and the prototype worked, but the product needed some fine-tuning.
 With the help of guitar designer Ned Steinberger, they designed a marketable product called the Pro-Winder, with built-in hardened-steel wire cutters.
-The Pro-Winder is one of D'Addario's most successful products, and hundreds of thousands have been sold.
+The Pro-Winder, a combination peg winder and string cutter, was one of the first commercially available products to combine these functions.

+D’Addario’s modern accessory line includes the XPND Pedalboards, a modular pedalboard system introduced in 2021 featuring a patented telescoping design that allows musicians to expand or reduce the size of the board to accommodate different effects pedal configurations.
+The XPND series also incorporates integrated cable management and adjustable layouts intended for live and studio use.

 Drumheads

 In 1956, drummer Marion "Chick" Evans produced the first commercially viable synthetic drumhead, which also proved to be weatherproof.
 He subsequently founded Evans Drumheads in 1957, running the company for a few years, making the heads by hand and personally selling them to professional drum shops along the West Coast of the United States.
 To help run production, Chick partnered with Bob Beals, who later became the company’s owner.

 In March 1995, at Musikmesse Frankfurt, John D'Addario Jr. was introduced to Beals, who wanted to retire and was looking to sell the company.
 The D'Addario's saw this as an opportunity to enter a new market segment, and D'Addario acquired Evans Drumheads, moving the company’s factory from Dodge City, Kansas to Farmingdale, New York.

 To improve quality, the new team developed and patented a Low Temperature Forming (LTF) system to bend and shape drumhead collars.
 One of D'Addario's most significant achievements was Jim D'Addario's idea for an overhead robotic gluing gantry to bond the drumhead film into the aluminum hoops.

 In 2013, Evans Drumheads introduced Level 360, a new philosophy to each of its head ranges.
 A feature on all Evans drumheads, Level 360 technology aims to ensure greater contact and balance between the head and drum with a greater tonal range, allowing the playing surface of the head to sit perfectly level around the entire 360 degrees of the drum’s bearing edge.
 It also allows for ease of tuning and optimum quality of sound.